apike/allenpike.com/me/index.markdown

 I also [write monthly about technology and teams](/archive/), host a podcast [about leadership](https://itshipped.fm) and one [about facts](https://funfact.fm), [speak](/speaking/) about what I’ve learned, and informally advise startups.

+Outside of work, I like to play music poorly, learn in great depth about topics that will likely never affect my life, and play games where I make numbers go up.

 I like hearing from people, so go ahead and [send me a short note](/contact/) or you can [follow my work](/subscribe/).

 **Current Projects**